katjpg/codedex-summer-24/README.md

 **Project tidbit**:
 - This is an interactive website submission for Track 2 of [Codedex’s Summer ’24 Hackathon](https://www.codedex.io/hackathon).
-- The main features is are an animated envelope that opens to reveal content on click, draggable elements that can be freely moved around, and an embedded Google Map via [Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview)
+- The main features are an animated envelope that opens to reveal content on click, draggable elements that can be freely moved around, and an embedded Google Map via [Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview)

 **Future Considerations**:
 - Making interface more user-friendly and adaptable across multiple screen views (currently works best on full web view).